Section 1.1 - Name. The name of the corporation is Deep Roots Market, Inc. (referred to in these bylaws as "the Cooperative").

 Section 4.2 - Number and qualifications.
 The Board shall consist of nine individuals.
 Directors shall be a member of a household or an authorized representative of an organization that has been an owner for at least four months prior to the commencement of the election of directors.
 Neither the General Manager nor staff shall be directors.
 No director shall have any overriding conflict of interest.

 Section 4.3 - Nominations and election.
-Directors may be nominated by the Board or its appointed committee, or by petition of not less than fifteen five owners received by the Cooperative at least ninety sixty days prior to the date of the Annual Owners Meeting, or, if voting by mail is not used, from the floor at a meeting of owners.
-Directors shall be elected by owners.
+Directors may be nominated by the Board or its appointed committee, or by petition of not less than five owners received by the Cooperative at least sixty days prior to the date of the Annual Owners Meeting, Directors shall be elected by owners.